How to Create Jump Links in Ghost & Substack

 However...

-I wrote about a similar issue of conflict I had with canonical tags here : What are canonical tags
+I wrote about a similar issue of conflict I had with canonical tags here : What are canonical tags?

 Ghost creates this link automatically.
 And so the extra code (and sometimes what followed the #) created a conflict.

-This last link should take you directly to it on the other page, so you can see how jump links work between pages.
+This next link should take you directly to it on the other page, so you can see how jump links work between pages.
 Note - you have to add the whole url when it is on another page, not just #what-are-canonical-tags.
 I had to add https://www.iainfmacleod.com/seo-for-writers-and-creatives/#what-are-canonical-tags

 Remember to add the # in the full url.